 • A little hard to use

 If you’re using a pre-built NAS or an operating system made for NAS, there’s usually a backup manager included.
 For example, you can back up a Synology NAS with its HyperBackup software.
-These are great, but you’ll need a service to actually store your data.
-That’s where Backblaze B2 comes in.

-Backblaze B2 isn’t as easy to use as the standard Backblaze client (read our Backblaze review), but it’s compatible with a wide selection of backup managers and often one of the easiest and cheapest options available.
-This means that it’s a good choice for most NAS setups, especially if you’re using a common OS like TrueNAS or a pre-built from a supported vendor.
+Backblaze B2 isn’t as easy to use as the standard Backblaze client (read our Backblaze review for more), but it’s compatible with a wide selection of backup managers and often one of the easiest and cheapest options available.

 Backblaze B2 also comes with some nice security options, like two-factor authentication and zero-knowledge encryption — just be sure to enable them.
 The private encryption is somewhat annoying to use, as you have to choose it and enter the key manually every time you upload files.
 Standard server-side encryption is easier to enable, as it’s done per bucket.